 Acknowledgement.
-Special thanks to K. Wittig (developer of cgx, MTU Aero Engines Munich, Germany) and M. Woopen (installation of Netgen with GUI, AICES, RWTH Aachen, Germany) for their support.
+Special thanks to K. Wittig (developer of cgx, MTU Aero Engines Munich, Germany) and M. Woopen (installation of Netgen with GUI, AICES, RWTH Aachen, Germany) for their support, to M. Winderl for testing the installation for Yosemite and removing typos and to Enzo Maier (Edmonton, Canada) for testing the installation guide for OS X El Capitan.